 Fitzharrys School is an academy.
 Abingdon Learning Trust (ALT) (abingdonlearningtrust.org/) is responsible for admissions decisions.
-The Trust has delegated this responsibility to the Local Governing Board (LGB).
-The Trust and LGB will work closely with Oxfordshire County Council and will use the council as their agent for the processing of applications for places.
+The Trust will work closely with Oxfordshire County Council and will use the council as their agent for the processing of applications for places.